 When you regularly experience negative words and actions such as “You will never be successful.”
 “You don’t know anything.”
 “Why would anyone bother with you?”
 They become part of your unconscious beliefs, resulting in you believing you are not good enough, you don’t belong, you are insignificant and unworthy, even unlovable.

-Your beliefs are the creator of your thoughts which control your feelings leading you to behave in certain ways with money.
+Your beliefs are the creator of your thoughts which control your feelings leading you to behave the way you do in life and with money.

-It doesn’t matter how much you tell yourself you can do… or you will do… you automatically revert back to those beliefs until you override them, your conscious mind has a critical censor.
+It doesn’t matter how much you tell yourself I can do… or I will do… you automatically revert back to those beliefs until you over write them.

-Your censor analysis everything received through your 5 senses (sight, sound, touch, smell, and taste) to decide whether it is matches what it already knows otherwise it will distort or delete it.
+You conscious mind analysis everything received through your 5 senses (sight, sound, touch, smell, and taste) to decide whether it is matches what it already knows.
+Then it will accept, reject or distort what it checking based on what it recognises, and all that is done continually, even when you are asleep, as it is there to keep you safe.

-The money mindset is also based on what you believe about money, wealth and abundance including…
+Unconsciously you will have money scripts based on what you experienced or hear about money, wealth and abundance including…

 - Money doesn’t grow on trees